amjhd94/CWT-SignalProcessing/README.md

 # Continuous Wavelet Transform based Signal Processing tool for time-frequency denoising and deconstruction of time series
 Time-frequency analysis of any given time series or signals in general, can provide valuable information about their nature.
 Information such as frequency (mode) content, stationarity and non-stationarity, noise pollution, noise color, etc. One of the most powerful techniques for time-frequency analysis and manipulation of time series is Empirical Mode Decomposition ([EMD](https://www.ripublication.com/irph/ijeee_spl/ijeeev7n8_14.pdf)) and its derivatives, however, they fail in many scenarios where signal-to-noise ratios are relatively small or where the signal has a high-velocity non-stationary nature or the signal has weak but important underlying frequency content (modes).
-Because of this, I developed a [Wavelet-Based time-frequency analysis techinque](https://www.sciencedirect.com/science/article/abs/pii/S0888327021000868) that overcomes all of the aforementioned issues.
+Because of this, I developed a [Wavelet-Based time-frequency analysis technique](https://www.sciencedirect.com/science/article/abs/pii/S0888327021000868) that overcomes all of the aforementioned issues.

-In this project I take advantage of Parseval's theorem, fast Fourier transfor and its inverse for fast and accurate computation of the continuous wavelet transform of 1-dimensional signals and the inverse continuous wavelet transforms, see `freq_inst_morlet.m` and `Fast_Morlet_ICWT_Harmonic_decomp.m` source codes.
+In this project I take advantage of Parseval's theorem, fast Fourier transform and its inverse for fast and accurate computation of the continuous wavelet transform of 1-dimensional signals and the inverse continuous wavelet transforms, see `freq_inst_morlet.m` and `Fast_Morlet_ICWT_Harmonic_decomp.m` source codes.
 I have used these codes in the following applications:

-- Time-frequency decomposition of time series (an improved and more accurate replacement for EMD-based mothods);
+- Time-frequency decomposition of time series (an improved and more accurate replacement for EMD-based methods);

 - Signal denoising;

 - Custom time-frequency filtration.

 In the process of developing this technique (please refer to `signal_denoising_and_deconstruction_demo.m` to see a demo of it implementation) I noticed that [boundary effects](https://www.mathworks.com/help/wavelet/ug/boundary-effects-and-the-cone-of-influence.html) of wavelet transform can sometimes make it inconvenient to properly interpret time-frequency contents of the signals and more importantly, interfere with accurate computation of the inverse wavelet transforms.
-As I failed to find any articles, books or codes that addressd this problem outside the scope of traditional signal padding, I developed a time-frequency extrapolation algorithm that eliminates the aforementioned boundary effects (please see `Boundary_effect_treatment.m` for a simple implementaion demo).
+As I failed to find any articles, books or codes that address this problem outside the scope of traditional signal padding, I developed a time-frequency extrapolation algorithm that eliminates the aforementioned boundary effects (please see `Boundary_effect_treatment.m` for a simple implementation demo).

 ## Getting Started
 The codes were written, run and tested by MATLAB 2018a.